 The most common aircraft with four engines in regular passenger service today are the Boeing 747 and Airbus A340.
 There is also the Airbus A380, which is easily recognizable as it is the only full double-decker jet flying today.
 You’ll only see the A380 at one of the international gateway airports such as New York, Miami, and LA because the airlines flying it are from overseas.
 Place your mouse over the red links below to highlight the illustration and scroll down to see photos of these kinds of aircraft.

 - The Airbus A340 went into service in 1993 but production ended in 2011.
-The largest operators are Lufthansa, Emirates, and Cathay-Pacific.
+The largest operators are Lufthansa, Iberia, and Swiss International.
 No airlines in North America operate the A340.

 WHAT TO LOOK FOR